YordanYordanovGIT/Advanced_clicker/README.md

 Version 1.2

-The program is written in .NET and Windows Forms technology is used.
+The program is written in C# with .NET and Windows Forms technologies being used.
 If you want to edit and compile the code you only need VS 2017 and up with .NET desktop development pack installed.